To find the evidence you need, it is key to make a research question searchable. Let's explore how to do this using this research question:

 We will not include the word 'intervention' as literature discussing mobile phones and smoking cessation would likely already be in the context of mobile phones as an intervention.

-Step 3: Use your search terms to create a single search statement
+Step 4: Use your search terms to create a single search statement and utilize search operators as appropriate

-Tips: As each database is unique, it is important to consider if you need to tweak your search strategy for each database you search.
+Tips: As each database is unique, it is important to consider if you need to adjust your search strategy for each database you search.
 Also, it is useful to consider using a combination of keywords (words appearing in the title and abstract of an article) and database subject headings (controlled vocabulary of the databases, such as MeSH, Emtree).
+Contact your pharmacy liaison librarian, Caitlin Carter, to learn more about searching the databases!

 The below search strategy template is a tool you can use to go through the steps of creating a solid search strategy.
 Use the template to: